 Is Shoji White Warm or Cool?

 With its creamy tone, Sherwin Williams Shoji White is a warm paint color.
-It isn’t so warm that is going to look glowing or yellow though.
+It isn’t so warm that is going to look glowing or yellow thought.

 Shoji White LRV